Learning from Simulation, Racing in Reality: Sim-to-Real Method

 Let us first introduce two standard approaches to regularize the inputs.
 First, we can augment the reward function, and add a quadratic cost on the applied actions, $r_t^\text{rar} = r_t - a^T \tilde{M} a$.
 The matrix $\tilde{M}$ is a hyper-parameter and we call this method \emph{reward action regularization}.
 The second approach is to use standard regularizers from deep learning, the most popular one being the \(L_2\) penalty on the policy weights, which we call from now on \emph{policy weight regularization}.

-Both approaches have some disadvantages.
+Both approaches have disadvantages.
 The \emph{reward action regularization} approach results in slow learning, because the RL agent has to learn if a low reward is caused by non promising states or too excessive inputs.
-The \emph{policy weight regularization} approach is tailored to reduce over-fitting to the training data but it is not effective at achieving our goal of smooth actions.
+The \emph{policy weight regularization} approach is tailored to reduce over-fitting but it is not effective at achieving our goal of smooth actions.